International sanctions during the Russo-Ukrainian war: 2022

-Russia pumps almost as much oil as before its 2022 invasion of Ukraine.
-Sales to the Middle East and Asia have made up for declining exports of gas and oil to Europe, and due to the higher price, Moscow made $20 billion monthly compared to $14.6 billion a year before (2021).
-Despite international sanctions, Russian energy sales have increased in value, and its exports have expanded with new financing options and payment methods for international buyers.
+Russia continued to pump almost as much oil as before its 2022 invasion of Ukraine.
+Sales to the Middle East and Asia have replaced declining exports of gas and oil to Europe, and due to the higher price, Moscow made $20 billion monthly compared to $14.6 billion a year before (2021).
+Despite international sanctions, Russian energy sales increased in value, and its exports expanded with new financing options and payment methods for international buyers.
 According to the Institute of International Finance, "Russia is swimming in cash", earning $97 billion from oil and gas sales through July 2022.
 According to a former Russian energy executive, "there came a realization that the world needs oil, and nobody's brave enough to embargo 7.5 million barrels a day of Russian oil and oil products".